LYNNE SCHALL

 Author

-Lynne Schall is the author of Cloud County Persuasion and Women's Company - The Minerva Girls.
-She and her family live in Kansas, USA, where she is working on Cloud County Harvest, a sequel to her second novel, Cloud County Persuasion.
+Lynne Schall is the author of three novels: Women's Company - The Minerva Girls (2016), Cloud County Persuasion (2018), and Cloud County Harvest (November 2022).
+She and her family live in Kansas, USA, where she is writing her fourth novel, Book 3 in the Cloud County trilogy.

 Archives